cydriclopez/pgsql-parse-json/README.md

 <br/>
 <br/>

-And finally, into our Postgresql database:
+And finally, as records in a table in our Postgresql database:

 ```
 postgres=# select * from tree_data;